HMS Belvidera (1809)

-HMS Belvidera was a Royal Navy 36-gun built in Deptford in 1809.
+HMS Belvidera was a 36-gun of the Royal Navy built in Deptford Dockyard in 1809.
 She saw action in the Napoleonic Wars and the War of 1812 and continued a busy career at sea into the middle of the 19th century.
 In 1846 she was reduced to harbour service, in 1860 she became a receiving ship, and she was finally disposed of in 1906.

 Service

 Belvidera was commissioned in January 1810 under Captain Charles Dashwood.
 In March, Captain Richard Byron replaced Dashwood.